 This laboratory course explores the synthesis, separation, purification and characterization of organic compounds using various advanced techniques.
-One three-hour laboratory session with a laboratory fee.
+One three-hour laboratory session.
 PREREQUISITE: CHE2501 CO-REQUISITE: CHE3650

 CHE4050: Instrumental Analysis (4)

 This course examines the theory and instrumentation of optical electro-chemical and chromatographic methods of chemical analysis in current use in industry and research.
 PREREQUISITE: CHE2600 or permission of the instructor.